 - recent trauma of the abdomen or pelvis

 - recent surgery on the abdomen or pelvis

 - the use of cancer treatments involving external beam radiation

 - certain medications to treat migraines and high blood pressure

 The complications associated with this disease vary.
 The size and location of the excess tissue growth can cause damage to various areas served by the abdominal aorta.

 If this condition goes untreated, the most serious problems result from swelling and blockage of the ureters.
 This may result in chronic kidney failure and long-term blockage of the ureters, which can cause urine backup and kidney swelling.

-An accurate diagnosis requires the use of computed tomography (CT) or magnetic resonance imaging (MRI) scans to examine your abdomen.
+An accurate diagnosis requires the use of CT or MRI scans of your abdomen.

 Additional tests used to confirm the diagnosis include: